fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 ```

 We know what the states are, when the states change, and how the states change.
+We know what we want to happen.
+Now we need a system that will make it happen.
+In fact, there is already a name for such a system.
-In fact, we have specified a finite state machine.
+By describing the remote data cache, we have specified a finite state machine.

 A finite state machine has three components: states, events, and transitions.
 An event prompts the finite state machine to transition from its current state
 to a new state.